Taganga, Colombia – Info for Travelers

 Hostels in Taganga

-There aren’t too many options for hostels in Taganga, however we found a great place, Hostel Nirvana Taganga.
-Our stay was perfect, the hostel had a pool which came in handy with the heat, the wifi was good and the vibe of the hostel was awesome for meeting people.
-The aircon ran nearly all day which was really needed in Taganga, the location was great (although Taganga is so small it doesn’t matter where you are you’re only 5 minutes from the beach.)
+We found a great hostel for our stay in Taganga, Hostel Nirvana Taganga.
+The hostel had a pool which came in handy with the heat, the wifi was good, and the vibe of the hostel was awesome for meeting people.
+The aircon ran nearly all day which was really needed in Taganga, and they had a restaurant and bar onsite.

 Visit Tayrona National Park

-Not many people know this, but Tayrona National Park is accessible by boat, however it can only be done from Taganga.
-The boat ride will save you alot of time getting to the best beach and hence give you more time in the park, this is highly recommended if you are only staying for the day.
-Otherwise, the bus to Tayrona is only 10 minutes away by taxi and will cost COP10,000, you can read our complete guide to Tayrona National Park here.
+Not many people know this, but Tayrona National Park is accessible by boat, however, it can only be done from Taganga.
+The boat ride will save you a lot of time getting to the best beach and hence give you more time in the park.
+Taking the boat is highly recommended if you are only visiting Tarona National Park for the day.
+Otherwise, the bus stop to Tayrona is located only 10 minutes from Taganga by taxi (taxi to the bus stop from Taganga will cost about COP 10,000.)

 Learn to Scuba Dive

-I wish I had found out earlier that they had fishing tours as on my last day in Taganga three backpackers came back to the hostel after fishing and had managed to catch loads of big fish!
-So if your like me and love heading out with a few beers and bring home a tasty dinner, I wouldn’t pass on this opportunity.
+I wish I had found out earlier that is was possible to go on a fishing tour as it looked like so much fun!
+On my last day in Taganga, three backpackers came back to the hostel after fishing and had managed to catch loads of big fish!
+So, if you’re like me and love heading out with a few beers and bring home a tasty dinner, I wouldn’t pass on this opportunity.